-State Highway 1 (SH1) traverses the Brenderwyn ranges, winding its way east-west across Northland to a mild height of 450 metres, where you see the mighty maunga Manaia before descending toward Whāngārei.
-These hills are a gateway to Northland, and the steep, winding highway through them is the primary link between the region and Auckland.
+State Highway 1 (SH1) traverses the Brynderwyn ranges, winding its way east-west across Northland to a mild height of 450 metres, where you see the mighty maunga Manaia before descending toward Whāngārei.
+These hills are a gateway to Northland and the steep, winding highway through them is the primary link between the region and Auckland.

 Key features included:

 - 700,000m³ of cut to fill earthworks in sensitive soils and steep topography providing a wider road with a safer alignment

 - installing the 15kms of median and roadside wire rope barriers

 - constructing bored pile and MSE retaining walls